ColinChen2/More-About-JS/README.md

 # More-about-JS
-Learn science and technology with JS
+Learn computer science and technology with JS